 How to Hit Your Fiber Target Per Meal

-Meeting a daily fiber target of 30–40 grams can feel overwhelming if you try to do it in one meal.
-The research is clear: distributing fiber across 3–4 meals produces better metabolic outcomes than consuming the same amount in one sitting, because it provides steady SCFA production, sustained blood sugar stability, and consistent satiety throughout the day.
+Meeting a 30–40 gram daily fiber goal can feel overwhelming if you try to hit it in one sitting.
+Distributing fiber across 3–4 meals produces better metabolic outcomes — steadier SCFA production, sustained blood sugar stability, and consistent satiety throughout the day.

 |---|---|---|---|